academic-resources/odin/links.md

 ### ** Exerpt
->Links are the glue holding the web together, so make sure you understand how to properly link to external websites AND internal files.**
+>Links are the glue holding the web together, so make sure you understand how to properly link to external websites AND internal files :**

 ---